Developer: Irem Publisher: NEC Release: 10/90 Genre: Action

 Unlike most ninja action games you start with all of your primary weapons and can switch at any time.
 Their attack power and range all vary and the game gives ample reason to switch regularly.
 The ninja sword is the default and balanced between range and power.
 My personal favorite is the exploding scrolls.
 These function like grenades and have a wide blast radius.
 Their only drawback would be the slow firing rate.
 The throwing stars are the weakest and to be honest redundant because of the exploding scrolls.
 I never found any reason to use as their lack of power was too much.
 The sickle is the most difficult to wield.
 It can hit in eight directions and spun in a wide circle.
 Pulling this off in the heat of combat is tricky however.

 With its flat plains Ninja Spirit more closely resembles Contra than any other ninja action game.
-There is rarely a moment you aren’t being assaulted from all sides.
+There is rarely a moment you are not being assaulted from all sides.
 The game’s hectic action is a surprise considering Moonlight’s steady walking pace.
 It sounds like it would be overwhelming but your overpowered weaponry helps even the odds.
 I would even go so far as to say it almost seems designed around having two shadow clones at all times.
-Once you’ve found the right weapon that manages the chaos the game is incredibly thrilling.
+Once you have found the right weapon that manages the chaos the game is incredibly thrilling.

 In Closing